 If you are thinking of making Sushi at home, make sure to choose the right soy sauce to enjoy your hard work at its best.

-This green paste is made from Japanese horseradish and contains a compound called isothiocyanate which prevents food poisoning by not letting the bacteria germinate.
+Wasabi is a familiar name for all sushi lovers, but not many can gain thorough information about wasabi.
+This green paste is made from Japanese horseradish and contains a compound called isothiocyanate, which prevents food poisoning by not letting the bacteria germinate.

 3. Gari (Pickled Ginger)